lmolinario/AES/Lab 2/README.md

 - UART communication is blocking for reliability
 - Pixel buffer is allocated dynamically
-- Processing is performed *in-place*
+- Processing is performed in-place for efficiency (all transformations operate directly on the pixel buffer).
 - Header is retransmitted **unchanged**

 ---